7 things you must do on visit rwanda tour

 The atmosphere is joyous, the energy is contagious, and by the end of the night, you probably will have swapped partners with most people in the room.
 The more shy-footed can swig Skol and enjoy some good conversation while admiring the music and movement.
 The night gets into full swing at about 10 pm, and I recommend stopping by Papyrus in Kimihurura for a rooftop drink and unfolding views of Kigali below.

 5. Visit Rwanda Kimironko Market

-Kigali’s Kimironko Market is a sensory rush of bright colours and strong smells.
+Kigali’s Kimironko Market is a sensory rush of bright colors and strong smells.

-In the second half of the market you will find a variety of traditional and second hand clothes.
-My favourite part was walking in between the exquisite fabrics draped from stall to stall where vivid colours collide with geometric shapes and animals.
+In the second half of the market, you will find a variety of traditional and second-hand clothes.
+My favorite part was walking in between the exquisite fabrics draped from stall to stall where vivid colors collide with geometric shapes and animals.
 With so many beautifully crafted textiles, I found it difficult to choose which one to take home with me.
 I finally opted for a wax print fabric known as kitenge, made by the process of imprinting a pattern of melted wax onto fabric before it is dyed.

 6. See Rwanda’s Art Renaissance at the Ivuka Arts Centre

-The surge of public art that has cropped up over the last year is incredible and in part attributed to organisations like Ivuka Arts and its collaboration with local emerging artists and other community-based projects.
-Kurema, Kureba, Kwiga means to Create to See, to Learn, and is an expression-based public arts initiative urging people to address the current discourse of Aids through creativity and the deconstruction of stigma.
+The surge of public art that has cropped up over the last year is incredible and in part attributed to organizations like Ivuka Arts and its collaboration with local emerging artists and other community-based projects.
+Kurema, Kureba, Kwiga means to Create, to See, to Learn and is an expression-based public art initiative urging people to address the current discourse of Aids through creativity and the deconstruction of stigma.

 7. Gorilla trekking Rwanda